Alzheimer’s and Virtual Reality: Exploring Therapeutic Applications

 Through virtual simulations, medical professionals can practise complex surgical procedures without risk to actual patients.

-This has revolutionised the field by providing a safe learning environment for novice surgeons while increasing procedural and patient safety.
+This has revolutionised the field by providing a safe learning environment for novice surgeons while increasing procedural efficiency and patient safety.

 Concurrently, telemedicine advancements have enabled remote diagnosis and treatment, improving accessibility for patients unable to visit medical facilities physically.